watarukumagai-git/opt/peer_review/no3/review_comment.md

 ## minor comment3 (Chapter 5)
 Some terms of the current manuscript are not common in the optimization field.
-Please modify them according to the following items:
+Modify them according to the following items:
 - In optimization field, the solution satisfying all constraint conditions should be called "infeasible" generally, not "viable".
 Please replace "viable" with "infeasible".
 - In optimization field, the optimization problem consists of "objective function" and "constraint conditions" (simply called constraints), not "restrictions".
 Please replace "restriction" with "constraint".